John Pope (general): Civil War

 Despite this bravado, and despite receiving units from McClellan's Army of the Potomac that swelled the Army of Virginia to 70,000 men, Pope's aggressiveness exceeded his strategic capabilities, particularly since he was now facing Confederate General Robert E. Lee.
 Lee, sensing that Pope was indecisive, split his smaller (55,000-man) army, sending Maj.
 Gen. Thomas J. "Stonewall" Jackson with 24,000 men as a diversion to Cedar Mountain, where Jackson defeated Pope's subordinate, Nathaniel Banks.

+On August 22, 1862, Pope's headquarters depot at Catlett's Station was captured and looted by Confederate cavalry general J.E.B.
+Stuart.
+His raid took more than prisoners, payroll and supplies - they captured Pope's personal baggage including his dispatch book containing all his plans, unit strengths and troop movements.
+This intelligence would help Gen. Lee in the coming battle.

 As Lee advanced on Pope with the remainder of his army, Jackson swung around to the north and captured Pope's main supply base at Manassas Station.
 Confused and unable to locate the main Confederate force, Pope walked into a trap in the Second Battle of Bull Run.
-His men withstood a combined attack by Jackson and Lee on August 29, 1862, but on the following day, reluctantly obeying Pope's orders, Maj.
+His men attacked Jackson's corps on August 29, 1862, but on the following day, reluctantly obeying Pope's orders, Maj.
 Gen. Fitz John Porter swung to attack Jackson, exposing his (and by extension the whole Union army's) flank.
 Maj.
 Gen. James Longstreet launched a surprise flanking attack, and the Union Army was soundly defeated and forced to retreat.
 Pope compounded his unpopularity with the Army by blaming his defeat on disobedience by Maj.
 Gen. Porter, who was found guilty by court-martial and disgraced.

 Brigadier General Alpheus S. Williams, who served briefly under Pope, held the general in particularly low esteem.
 In a letter to his daughter, he wrote:

 All this is the sequence of Gen. Pope's high sounding manifestoes.
 His pompous orders ... greatly disgusted his army from the first.
 When a general boasts that he will look only on the backs of his enemies, that he takes no care for lines of retreat or bases of supplies; when, in short, from a snug hotel in Washington he issues after-dinner orders to gratify public taste and his own self-esteem, anyone may confidently look for results such as have followed the bungling management of his last campaign ...
 I dare not trust myself to speak of this commander as I feel and believe.
 Suffice it to say (for your eye alone) that more insolence, superciliousness, ignorance, and pretentiousness were never combined in one man.
 It can with truth be said of him that he had not a friend in his command from the smallest drummer boy to the highest general officer.
 All hated him.